PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 | Warp7              |    armv7          |

-The freshly built image can be used to generate a short lived container to compile the application in.
-This is done by running the container and capturing the output as an executable file.
+You can use the built image to generate a short-lived container to compile the application in.
+Do this by running the container and capturing the output as an executable file.

 The Make toolchain is then invoked along with the cross-compilation executable file to build a variant (release or debug) of the helloworld application.

-Run the following command to perform all the above steps to build the application:
+To build the application with all of the steps explained above:

 ```
 $ ./ci/lava/tests/lxc-build-helloworld.sh <arm-arch>